piopon/web-scraper/README.md

    ![config view](./docs/images/001_config-view.png "web-scraper config view")
    ![config edit](./docs/images/002_config-edit.png "web-scraper config edit")

-   __<ins>After correctly adding first observer your data is now scraped!</ins>__
+__<ins>After correctly adding first observer your data is now being scraped from the specified location!</ins>__

+Check the created `users` directory for scraped data values or error details if configuration is incorrect.
+Also keep in mind that initially this directory may contain folders for CI and demo users, depending on the configuration.

 Current status of web-scraper's components can be quicky checked in the bottom right corner:
 ![status general](./docs/images/003_status-general.png "web-scraper status preview")

 After successfull login this panel contains also a link to detailed scraper running status with logs:
 ![status details](./docs/images/004_status-view.png "web-scraper status view")

-Check the `users` directory for scraped data values or error details if configuration is incorrect.

 ### Project Structure 📊